commercialhaskell/stack/doc/README.md

     Make sure the version is the latest one.

-5. In the GitHub respository's issue tracker, look for issues tagged with [newcomer friendly](https://github.com/commercialhaskell/stack/issues?q=is%3Aopen+is%3Aissue+label%3a%22newcomer+friendly%22) and
+5. In the GitHub repository's issue tracker, look for issues tagged with [newcomer friendly](https://github.com/commercialhaskell/stack/issues?q=is%3Aopen+is%3Aissue+label%3a%22newcomer+friendly%22) and
     [awaiting pull request](https://github.com/commercialhaskell/stack/issues?q=is%3Aopen+is%3Aissue+label%3A%22awaiting+pull+request%22)